BrandonXu6106/obsidianpublish/content/thoughts/Design Justice.md

 ### Design Justice Pedagogies

-"Critical [[teaching|pedagogy]], where the role of the educator is to pose problems, create spaces for the collective development of critical consciousness, help to develop plans for action to make the world a better place, and develop a sense of agency among learners"
+"Critical [[teaching.md|pedagogy]], where the role of the educator is to pose problems, create spaces for the collective development of critical consciousness, help to develop plans for action to make the world a better place, and develop a sense of agency among learners"

 "No one knows everything, but together we know a lot, if we listen to each other"